vs1064e/Netflix-clone/README.md

 # Netflix-clone
-This repository contains the source code for the netflix clone i made
+This repository contains the source code for the Netflix clone i made purely out of html and css.